johannesmik/neurons/docs/reference/plotting.rst

 plotting.py
 ===========

-This module contains functions do create nice plots such as:
+This module contains functions to create nice plots such as:

 Example_plot 1

 Example_plot 2

-.. automodule:: plotting
+.. automodule:: neurons.plotting
     :members:

-    .. automethod:: __init__